Thomas Breese

-Early life
+Early life and family

-Thomas Breese was born in Newport, Rhode Island, on November 4, 1793, the son of a British army officer, Major John Breese (1738–1799), and Elizabeth Malbone (1755–1832).
+Thomas Breese was born in Newport, Rhode Island, on November 4, 1793, the son of a British Army officer, Major John Breese (1738–1799), and Elizabeth Malbone (1755–1832).
 His mother was the daughter of Colonel Francis Malbone (1727–1785), one of Newport's wealthiest shipping merchants, and Margaret Saunders (1730–1775).
-The Malbones lived in an opulent house on Thames Street, which the Colonel had had built in 1760.
-The British occupied the house during the Revolutionary War.
-Major Breese was among the officers stationed there.
-He fell in love with the Malbones' daughter Elizabeth, and, returning to England after the war, resigned his commission and returned to Newport to marry her.
-He had obtained the position of British vice consul at Newport.
+Major John Breese was among the officers stationed at the Francis Malbone House when the British occupied it during the Revolutionary War.
+While there, he fell in love with the Malbones' daughter, Elizabeth.
+He returned to England after the war, resigned his commission and returned to Newport to marry her and take up the position of British vice consul at Newport.

-The Breeses had eight children, of whom Thomas was the youngest son.
-When he was six, his father died.
-Despite the Malbones' wealth and connections, Thomas Breese was concerned during his early years to help support his mother and siblings.

-He first went to work at T & W Wickham Company, a New York-based shipping company.
-Thomas Wickham, its principal, was originally from Newport and an old friend of the Malbone family.
-After the Embargo of 1807 gradually bankrupted Wickham's business, Breese was forced to return to Newport.

-Newport was a small close-knit seagoing community, with numerous longstanding ties among its families.
+John and Margaret Breese had eight children, of whom Thomas was the youngest son.
+Newport was a small, close-knit seagoing community, with numerous longstanding ties among its families.
 The Breeses and Wickhams were members of Newport's Trinity Church (Episcopal), as was the family of Breese's future mentor and patron, Oliver Hazard Perry.
 Both Breese and Perry were baptized at Trinity as young boys.
 Their lifelong connection was characteristic of the clannishness that was a feature of the early naval service.

+John died when Thomas was six and, despite the Malbones' wealth and connections, he began working at a young age to help support his mother and siblings.
+He was first employed at T & W Wickham Company, a New York-based shipping company owned by a member of the Newport Wickham family.
+After the Embargo of 1807 gradually bankrupted Wickham's business, Breese was forced to return to Newport.